 Times are, to say the least, stressful.
 The Covid-19 pandemic looms large.
 The nation is fundamentally divided.
 A significant number of Americans are struggling to cover their basic needs.
 Quibi exists.
 It’s a stressful moment in American history, and it’s important we find ways to deal with it.
 Fortunately, there are plenty of proven ways to decompress.
 Walks have been known to reduce stress hormones.
 Houseplants can also help calm you down.
 Stepping away from the screen has also been shown to improve the symptoms of stress and depression.
 And then there’s sex.
 But the idea of sex when you’re stressed doesn’t always work well.

+Sex is a well-known stress reliever.
 Research shows that sex releases a slew of endorphins and other hormones that elevate your mood.
-It’s also a natural form of exercise, which in and of itself helps reduce stress.
+It’s also a natural form of exercise, which also helps reduce stress.
 Still, getting in the mood to get down can be challenging, especially when your libido begins to buckle under the demands of everyday life.
 But, as Einstein once said, “in the middle of difficulty lies opportunity.”
-As such, here are a few ways to enhance sex when stressed.
+Here are four simple ways to get yourself in the mood for sex when you’re stressed.

 Turn Up the Stereo

 That’s right.
 Researchers over at McGill University have found that listening to music makes us feel good.
 More specifically, they found that music helps inspire the release of dopamine, also known as the “feel good chemical,” in our brains.
 Couple that experience with sex, and you get double the dose.
 And hey, music might help enhance your performance as well.
 Studies show that listening to certain kinds of music can help increase signs of arousal, including heart rate, breathing rate, and skin conductance.
 A separate survey suggests that listening to music during sex can help improve our rhythm, and the overall sexual experience.
 So play some tunes.
 It can help keep the action up and stress down.